dpwickland/GB-eaSy/README.md

 #!/bin/bash

 set -e
+set -x
 . ./GB-eaSy_parameters.txt
 ```
-**set -e** stops the script if any command produces an error. **GB-eaSy_parameters.txt** contains variables whose values must be customized for a given GBS project.
+**set -e** stops the script if any command produces an error. **set -e** prints each command to the terminal before execution. **GB-eaSy_parameters.txt** contains variables whose values must be customized for a given GBS project.
 This file must be placed in the same directory as the GB-eaSy.sh script.
 The following values are specified in the parameters file:
 * Path to reference genome (*REF_GENOME*)
 * Path to GBSX.jar file (*GBSX*)
 * Path to raw data (*RAW_READS_R1* if single-end reads; *RAW_READS_R1* and *RAW_READS_R2* if paired-end reads)